 2. How big is the van?

 Getting a cheap quote from a man and van service is fine, but what if you can’t fit all your things in?
-Similarly, if you decide to hire a van on a self-drive basis and do the move by yourself, you could end up paying much more if you need to keep it for extra days or do the run twice
+Similarly, if you decide to hire a van on a self-drive basis and do the move by yourself, you could end up paying much more if you need to keep it for an extra day or do the run twice.

 3. How far am I going?